HomeNavigating DenmarkProtesting Trump: Tips for taking a stand with your spending

 Image credit: Détrumpez-vous!

-product barcode and notes if it’s European or not.
+French-based Détrumpez-vous!
+(Android and iOS) scans a product barcode and notes if it’s European or not.
 The database appears to be France-centric, so it may not contain as many products from Danish shelves as other apps, but it’s easy to use and the name is magnifique.

 Speaking of apps, the EU’s Digital Markets Act now allows access to alternative app stores, giving Europeans options beyond Apple’s App Store and Alphabet’s Google Play.
-Marketplaces like Setapp Mobile, Aptoide, AltStore, and B2B-focused mobivention provide users opportunities to discover, download, and pay for mobile apps without going through their device’s in-built app store.
+Marketplaces like Aptoide, AltStore, and B2B-focused mobivention provide users opportunities to discover, download, and pay for mobile apps without going through their device’s in-built app store.
 Game-centric Skich and Fortnite maker Epic Games Store also provide app purchases outside of Apple and Google’s native stores.

 Although these alternate app stores are fairly new, many consumers and developers hope they represent a European shift from the two big marketplaces (Apple has long been criticized for its App Store practices) and will help independent developers.